NatJWalker-Hale/DODA_convergence/README.md

 # DODA_convergence

-Sequences, trees, and expression data from Walker-Hale, Guerrero-Rubio et al. (_submitted_).
+Sequences, trees, and expression data from Walker-Hale, Guerrero-Rubio & Brockington (_submitted_).

 `alignments_and_trees` has the necessary files to reproduce the ancestral sequence reconstruction and convergence results.